 Probably this is the major drawback of FMVA.
 A minor drawback was that I personally didn’t like the Budgeting course.
 In my opinion, it was too theoretical.
 There could have been much more practical cases.
 Other courses though were very good, especially the course on Presentations.

 The final thing I’d like to mention in my FMVA review is the depth of material.
 CFI designed the program at a very good intermediate to upper-intermediate level.
 However, there will be no hardcore advanced-level problems/brain-teasers like you get in ModelOff (Financial Modeling World Championships).
 Still, the majority of modelers probably don’t even need it.
 The very advanced topics will probably be better grasped on the job.

 So, summing up my opinion about FMVA: a great online program to actually learn financial modeling and valuation but there is limited value to the designation as anyone can pass the online exam.

 … To be continued.

 P.S.
 After completing the article I see that there is too much feedback I could give on both programs.
-What a surprise to see the article growing to 6 single-space pages in Word.
+What a surprise to see the article growing to 6 single-spaced pages in Word.
 The blog post will just be way too long.

 As a result, I decided to split it into 3 parts.
-I published the first one today and it is FMVA program review.
+I published the first one today and it is an FMVA program review.
 I will publish the second one next week and will provide my review on FMI.
 Finally, in 2 weeks I will reveal why comparing both programs is similar to comparing apples and oranges.
 They are just too different and you’d rather decide what suits you best.